-In order to avoid errors of a manually created glide path, special and innovative mechanical NiTi instruments are being introduced.
-Those instruments were launched for the macro glide path and the first system appeared in 2009 (PathFiles, Dentsply Sirona, Charlotte, NC, USA) [7].
+In order to avoid errors of manually created glide path, special and innovative mechanical NiTi instruments are being introduced.
+Those instruments were launched for macro glide path and the first system appeared in 2009.
+(PathFiles, Dentsply Sirona) [7].

 Mechanical glide path instruments with their basic characteristics and methods of application are presented in Table 2 [8].